davidson-canada/clean-code-api-boilerplate/README.md

 ## Running with Docker

-This project can be build with Docker with this simple line :
+This project can be built with Docker with this simple line command :

 ```
 docker-compose up --build